 When listening to your TA

-- Expect an accent, but be confident that you can get used to it.
+- Also be open to the possibility of a foreign accent, and be confident that you can get used to it.
 As you become familiar with your TA’s particular speech pattern, you’ll be able to understand it as well as you understand, for example, a heavy New York accent.
 This just takes a little patience and a positive attitude.

 - Don’t automatically assume that you won’t succeed in the class because your TA has an accent.
 Your TA has expertise in the subject area and genuinely wants you to learn the material.
 Keep a positive attitude about the accent, and focus on how you can master the material.